Menu path: UMS Administration > Global Configuration > Certificate Management

 If you select a certificate in the area Certificate management, all devices which use this certificate are shown in the area Devices which use the selected certificate (<number>).

-If you are running the UMS in a High Availability (HA) network, be aware that if you make changes to certificates (import of a key pair, generation of a new key pair, deletion, activation/deactivation of a certificate, changes of a certificate's priority), a new network token is automatically generated and you will have to define a location in which the new network token should be stored.
-The changes are then automatically synchronized within a HA network, and no restart of the IGEL RMGUIServer/igelRMserver services is required.
+If you are running the UMS in a High Availability (HA) network, be aware that if you make changes to certificates (import a new keypair, generate a new keypair, delete a certificate or change the default certificate), a new network token is automatically generated and you will have to:

 Restoring from a Backup